sjsu-library/unionist/_items/unionist--text-0134.md

 source: The Unionist
 subject: Miscellaneous Filler; National News
 type: Text
-category: Unionist full issue 1833-09-05
+category: Unionist content
 articleType:
 volume: '1'
 issue: '6'
-transcription: "<em>The Americans, by an American.</em>—“The Rev. Calvin Colton has written a book entitled ‘The Americans,’ in which <br>he gives a deserved castigation to Capt.
-Basil Hall, Mrs. Trollope, and the <br>English Reviewers.
-This work, which is said to be a very clever performance, <br>coming on the back of Mr. Stuart’s, will pretty well settle the question with <br>these traducers of American character and manners. <br>"
+transcription: "<em>The Americans, by an American.</em>—“The Rev. Calvin Colton has written a book entitled ‘The Americans,’ in which<br>he gives a deserved castigation to Capt.
+Basil Hall, Mrs. Trollope, and the<br>English Reviewers.
+This work, which is said to be a very clever performance,<br>coming on the back of Mr. Stuart’s, will pretty well settle the question with<br>these traducers of American character and manners.<br>"
 scholarlyNotes:
 commentary: 'This book, <em>The Americans, by an American in London</em>, by Calvin Colton (1789-1857), can be found in a [Hathitrust digitization.] (https://babel.hathitrust.org/cgi/pt?id=yale.39002007679153&view=1up&seq=7&q1=american%20colonization%20society)  It